bloxstreet/support/staff-information/policies.md

 {:.text-red-000}
 * Only **Junior Moderator+** can hand out strikes.
 * Strikes are **permanent.** Once assigned, they cannot be removed.
-* Receiving **three** strikes is a demotion one rank down.
+* Receiving **three** strikes results in a demotion one rank down.
-* If you get demoted, you are free to work your way back up!
+* Reranks are not offered once administrative action has taken place.
+Players are more than welcome to work their way back up.

 ## Resignation Policy
 {:.text-red-300}
-Resignations are **FINAL** for ALL ranks.
-No reranks will be offered if you change your mind.
-Please think over resignations carefully.
-They are a big thing and you need to be certain.
-You **WON'T** be ranked back after you resign.
-Reranks are also not given to users who are demoted.
+Resignations are final for all ranks.
+Reranks are not offered if a player changes their mind.
+SHRs encourage players to think over resignations carefully, as they are ultimately irreversible.

 Please keep in mind that SHRs **can** return to BloxStreet in certain circumstances.
-At the moment, this is not applicable.

 ## Rank Transfer Policy
 {:.text-red-300}
-As a staff member, you are allowed to transfer your rank onto another account.
-You may only do this once.
-If you wish to do so, create a ticket in the BloxStreet communications server.
+Staff members are allowed to transfer their rank onto another account.
+This may only be done once.
+If one wishes to do so, they may open a ticket in the BloxStreet communications server.

-You cannot transfer your rank onto another account if you are hacked or banned by Roblox.
+Players may not transfer their rank onto another account if they have been hacked or banned by Roblox.
+Additionally, blacklisted and permanently banned players may not use the ";switchacc" command to bypass a punishment.

 ## Hacked Policy
 {:.text-red-300}
-BloxStreet does not offer rank transfers if your account has been hacked.
-We expect you to keep your account safe and secure.
-Your account is **100%** your responsibility.
+BloxStreet does not offer rank transfers if an account has been hacked.
+It is expected that players keep their accounts safe and secure.
+Staff members are fully responsible for their own accounts.

-If you are an MR or HR and your account is hacked, you **must** inform an SHR immediately.
+If a staff member's account has been compromised, they must inform an SHR through a ticket immediately.

 ## Investigation Policy
 {:.text-red-300}
-If an SHR is investigating a staff member or a community member, the SHR has the right to demote that staff member or community member to Customer until the investigation is complete.
-Additionally, the SHR has the right to remove any Discord role(s) from the staff member or community member while the investigation is on-going.
-The SHR can also take any action which is deemed necessary.
+If an SHR is investigating a staff member or a community member, the SHR has the right to demote that player to Customer until the investigation is complete.
+The SHR also has the right to remove any Discord role(s) from the player while the investigation is in-progress.
 Once the investigation is complete, the SHR will either rerank or take appropriate action on the player(s) involved.
-Additionally, SHRs who are investigating staff members or community members have the right to ask questions, which the staff member or community member must answer truthfully.
-Lastly, SHRs are not required to provide evidence to the staff members or community members being investigated.
+Additionally, SHRs who are investigating staff members or community members have the right to ask questions, which those involved must answer truthfully.
+Lastly, SHRs are not required to provide evidence to the players undergoing investigation.

 ## Refund Policy
 {:.text-red-300}